 - file for patent extensions

 So no matter your area of creativity, don’t hesitate to contact a legal firm specializing in intellectual property rights.
 Your time, your money, your ideas, and your efforts will be well protected.
-Jerry Joseph law firm will help you with patents and trademark, call us today at (888) 767-2836 to book a consultation if you live in or near Washington DC!
+Jerry Joseph law firm will help you with patents and trademark, call us today at (888) 767-2836 to book a consultation if you live in Washington DC!